 Enterprise software: Design or map out the existing process in great depth using paper or other analog formats, and ideally streamline it as much as possible before creating a software version of it.

-Users without computers: Design a paper-based version (or an event) of an information product before selling it in digital format.
+Users without computers: Design a paper-based version (or an event) of an information product before selling it in a digital format.

 The benefits of taking this approach are:

-Greater flexibility before committing to a large digital product development project, especially in the context of software.
+Greater flexibility before committing to a large digital product-development project, especially in the context of software.

 The ability to get user or customer feedback based on tactile responses and observing how they actually interact with a physical product.

 Understanding the design criteria and economics of a physical form first, before trying to make the product digital.